 I used to be one of Dana Perino’s biggest fans.
-That all changed yesterday during her inexplicable and openly hateful tirade, during which she bashed Donald Trump on every point he made in his speech announcing his candidacy for president.
+That all changed yesterday with her inexplicable and openly hateful tirade, during which she bashed Donald Trump on every point he made in his speech announcing his candidacy for president.
 I’ve never before seen that side of the otherwise sweet girl next door and former Press Secretary to George W. Bush.

 During the first six and a half minutes of the video (below) fellow Fiver Eric Bolling introduced the segment on Trump’s announcement, extolling his fresh, pro-American rhetoric, as little Miss Dana lit into both Bolling and Trump, suggesting they were living on another planet, as she slammed Trump for what she called the “absurdity” of his platform.